George McMillan (politician)

-George Duncan Hastie McMillan, Jr. (born October 11, 1943) is an American Democratic politician who served as the 23rd lieutenant governor of Alabama from 1979 to 1983.
-In 1989 he founded the City Stages music festival in downtown Birmingham, Alabama.
+George Duncan Hastie McMillan Jr. (October 11, 1943 – April 18, 2025) was an American Democratic politician who served as the 23rd lieutenant governor of Alabama from 1979 to 1983.
+In 1989, he founded the City Stages music festival in downtown Birmingham, Alabama.

 Early life and education

-McMillan was born in Greenville, Alabama, to George D. H. and Jean McMillan.
+McMillan was born in Greenville, Alabama.
 He earned a Bachelor of Arts degree from Auburn University in 1966, and a Juris Doctor from the University of Virginia School of Law in 1969.

 Political career

+Legislative career

-McMillan was elected to the Alabama House of Representatives and served for one term in 1973.
-He then served in the Alabama Senate from 1974 to 1978, also for one term.
-He was elected the Lieutenant Governor of Alabama in the election of November 7, 1978.
+McMillan was elected to the Alabama House of Representatives and served for one term in 1973 for Jefferson County.
+He was then elected to the Alabama Senate in 1974, with his term lasting until 1978.

+Lieutenant governor

+McMillan was elected to the office of Lieutenant Governor of Alabama on November 7, 1978 under Governor Fob James.

 Gubernatorial campaign

-McMillan ran in the Democratic gubernatorial primary election in 1982, but was beaten by former Governor George Wallace, coming in second place.
+McMillan ran in the Democratic gubernatorial primary election in 1982, but was beaten by incumbent Governor George Wallace, coming in second place.
 A run-off election was held between McMillan and Wallace, which Wallace won, going on to win the general election against Republican Mayor Emory Folmar of Montgomery.
+He would have been considered a potential New South governor, if he had won the election.

+Personal life and death

+Starting in 1989, McMillan served as Birmingham Cultural and Heritage Foundation's President and Executive Producer, for 21 years.

+McMillan founded the City Stages music festival in Birmingham, Alabama, which ran for two decades.

+He was married to Ann Louise Dial and had two children with her, George D.H.
+McMillan III and Ann Dial Sims.

+McMillan died from complications of surgery on April 18, 2025, at the age of 81.
+Governor Kay Ivey memorialized him as "a man of great ideas".
+Ivey also ordered the state flag to fly at half staff for McMillan once funeral arrangements could be made.